HarryJRouse/Massively-multi-touch-games/README.md

 ## Physics Game
 In this game a ball is dropped on either side of the screen and the players have to move objects around to guide it into a colored box corresponding to a pattern they are given.

+### File Structure

+**Materials** This contains all the materials used to color the objects in the project.
+It also contains the physics materials used to make the ball bounce off certain objects.

+**Particles** This contains all the particles that are used when a ball lands in a bucket.

+**Prefabs** This contains all of the prefabs used in the game, including the boxes, balls and movable pieces.

+**Scenes** This contains the one scene used in the project.

+**Scripts** This contains all of the scripts used in the project.

+**Text Mesh Pro** This contains the imported Text Mesh Pro package.

 ## Assets Used In Projects
 All assets were found in the Unity Registery or were free from the Unity Asset Store